awesmubarak/markdown_strings/README.rst

 ------

 Return a header of specified level.

+Keyword arguments:
+    style -- Specifies the header style (default atx).
+The "atx" style uses hash signs, and has 6 levels.
+The "setext" style uses dashes or equals signs for headers of levels 1 and 2 respectively, and is limited to those two levels.

+Specifying a level outside of the style's range results in a ValueError.
 ::

     >>> header("Main Title", 1)
     '# Main Title'
     >>> header("Smaller subtitle", 4)
     '#### Smaller subtitle'
+    >>> header("Setext style", 2)
+    'Setext style\n---'

 Italics